-If a borrower marries at any time during the processing and prior to closing, the new spouse must be considered in determining eligibility.
-Anyone on title must have their income included in compliance approval by NCHFA.
+If a borrower marries or becomes engaged at any time during the processing and prior to closing, the new spouse or fiancée must be considered in determining eligibility.

 The borrower's income must be re-verified with a Recertification of Income (MCC-103) including an updated written or verbal Verification of Employment and pay stubs, when any income document reaches 120 days at closing.
 The borrower's re-verified income must not exceed the income limits in effect based on household size.